 - b.
-Private School Teaching Experience - (1) Teaching experience in a private school accredited by a District recognized accrediting agency which includes, but is not limited to the following: Middle States Association of Colleges and Secondary Schools; New England Association of Colleges and Secondary Schools; North Central Association of Colleges and Secondary Schools; North Central Association of Colleges and Secondary Schools; Northwest Association of Secondary and Higher Schools; Southern Association of Colleges and Secondary Schools; Western Association of Colleges and Secondary Schools; Association of Colleges and Secondary Schools; Association of Christian Teachers & Schools, Assemblies of God; Association of Independent Schools of Florida; Association of Waldorf Schools; Florida Association of Christian Colleges and Schools; Independent Schools Association of the Central States; Montessori School Accreditation Commission; New York Archdiocese; Department of Education of the U.S. State in which the employee taught; U.S. Department of Defense/Department of State; - (2) Employees must have held a State-issued teaching certificate during the period of private teaching employment; - (3) Teaching experience for private school teaching provided that the experience is earned with a minimum of a Bachelor's Degree during the private school employment; - (4) The private school must operate a regular session with two or more teachers encompassing more than one grade level; - c.
-Foreign Country Experience - (1) Teaching experience in a foreign country school that is accredited by any of the District recognized accrediting agencies listed in 1 (b) (1) above or any of the following accrediting agencies: Association of Christian Schools International; Christian Schools International; Commission on International & Trans-Regional Accreditation; International Christian Accrediting Association; - (2) Employees must have held a teaching certificate/teaching license issued by the government of the foreign country during the period of foreign country teaching employment; - (3) Teaching experience for foreign school teaching provided the experience is earned with a minimum of a Bachelor's degree during the foreign school employment;
+Private School Teaching Experience - (1) Teaching experience in a private school accredited by a District recognized accrediting agency which includes, but is not limited to the following: Middle States Association of Colleges and Secondary Schools; New England Association of Colleges and Secondary Schools; North Central Association of Colleges and Secondary Schools; Northwest Association of Secondary and Higher Schools; Southern Association of Colleges and Secondary Schools; Western Association of Colleges and Secondary Schools; Association of Christian Teachers & Schools, Assemblies of God; Association of Independent Schools of Florida; Association of Waldorf Schools; Florida Association of Christian Colleges and Schools; Florida Catholic Conference; Florida Council of Independent Schools; Independent Schools Association of the Central States; Montessori School Accreditation Commission; New York Archdiocese; Department of Education of the U.S. State in which the employee taught; U.S. Department of Defense/Department of State; - (2) Employees must have held a State-issued teaching certificate during the period of private teaching employment; - (3) Teaching experience for private school teaching provided that the experience is earned with a minimum of a Bachelor's Degree during the private school employment; - (4) The private school must operate a regular session with two or more teachers encompassing more than one grade level;

+c.
+Foreign Country Experience

+- (1) Teaching experience in a foreign country school that is accredited by any of the District recognized accrediting agencies listed in 1 (b) (1) above or any of the following accrediting agencies: Association of Christian Schools International; Christian Schools International; Commission on International & Trans-Regional Accreditation; International Christian Accrediting Association; - (2) Employees must have held a teaching certificate/teaching license issued by the government of the foreign country during the period of foreign country teaching employment; - (3) Teaching experience for foreign school teaching provided the experience is earned with a minimum of a Bachelor's degree during the foreign school employment;